newrelic/helm-charts/charts/apm-php-agent/README.md

 ## Chart Details

-This chart will deploy the New Relic's PHP agent APM through a deployment with a service exposed over the cluster.
+This chart will deploy the New Relic's PHP agent APM through a deamonset with a service exposed over the cluster.

 ## Configuration